-Coming from a family of educators, Modjeska could already read when she entered first grade at Benedict School, so was immediately advanced a grade.
-She was taught by "Yankee teachers," whites who came into the South to educate black students when the state school systems failed to do so.
+Modjeska could already read when she entered first grade at Benedict School, so was immediately advanced a grade.
+She was taught by "Yankee teachers," white women who came into the South to educate black students when the state schools failed to do so.
 "I revere their memories," Modjeska said.
 "They came down and taught for years, some of them for nothing.
 They gave us a type of training that you just don't get today.
 There was a certain stamp of culture that was required before you made the mark.
 It was a polishing process, and every day you got a little brighter."